giwankim/til/kotlin/kia/04-classes.md

 ### Secondary constructors: Initializing the superclass in different ways

-Generally speaking, classes with multiple constructors are much less common in Kotlin.
-Most situations where you'd need overloaded constructors are covered by default parameter values and named argument syntax.

-But there are still situations when multiple constructors are required.
-The most common one comes up when you need to extend a framework class that provides multiple constructors that initialize the class in different ways.
 Take, for example, a `Downloader` class that's declared in Java and has two constructors:

 ```java
 import java.net.URI;